adityac937/Edgistify-Assignment/README.md

+To Run this Repository in localhost download repo
+Run npm install to install all the dependencies
+Run npm start
+and then open localhost:3000
+Project will be running on loaclhost.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>